 Royal Berkshire Fire and Rescue Service

-If you require more information about how NHS England use and share your information, please click on the following link:
+If you require more information about how NHS England use and share your information, please visit the NHS England Your Information page.

 The majority of fire deaths in the UK occur amongst the elderly population.
 However older people are most vulnerable to fire and a number of other risks.
 A Safe and Well visit / Home Fire Safety Check from the FRS is proven to make them safer and can reduce risk significantly across a range of factors.